Roe-dToAid/roed_to_aid_fe/README.md

 - Continue to gain competency with React Fundamentals
 - Create a multi-page UX using Router
-- Practice refactoring class based components to use react hooks
+- Apollo GraphQL implementation with a React app
-- Continue to learn how to test React components & asynchronous JS
+- Testing asynchronous GraphQL queries with Cypress and properly stubbing and intercepting the data
-- End to end testing with Cypress
+- More in depth understaing of SASS and responsiveness

 Our application includes the following core functionality: